shubhamChaurasia55/Chef-Claude/README.md

-# Chef Claud - Recipe Generator
+# Chef Claude - Recipe Generator

 A React application that generates recipes from ingredients using Hugging Face's AI models.